Gene Stallings: Assistant coach

 In 1957, Stallings was the freshman coach for his alma mater, Texas A&M.

 In 1958, Stallings rejoined Bear Bryant at the University of Alabama, this time as the ends coach.
 He was on hand for two of Alabama's national championship seasons: 1961 and 1964.
 He was promoted to defensive secondary coach in 1961.
 The following year he was named defensive coordinator, and in 1964 he added the title of assistant head coach.

 Texas A&M

 Shortly after helping Alabama win the 1964 national title, Stallings was named the head coach of his alma mater, Texas A&M, at the age of 29.
 He coached the Aggies for seven seasons compiling a record of 27–45–1.
-During his tenure, the Aggies won the Southwest Conference in 1967, Stallings' only winning season at A&M. At the end of that season Stallings led Texas A&M to a victory over Alabama and mentor Bear Bryant in the Cotton Bowl, a victory where Bryant carried Stallings off the field.
+During his tenure, the Aggies won the Southwest Conference in 1967, Stallings' only winning season at A&M. At the end of that season Stallings led Texas A&M to a victory over Alabama and mentor Bear Bryant in the Cotton Bowl, a victory where Bryant gave Stallings a hug and carried him around the field.

 With the university only recently going co-ed, its military focus and the ongoing war in Vietnam, A&M struggled to recruit against its Southwest Conference rivals.
 He was fired at A&M following the 1971 season.